be5invis/Iosevka/README.md

 ## Features

-In the official package, Iosevka provides 6 monospace subfamilies and 3 quasi-proportional subfamilies.
+In the official package, Iosevka provides 6 monospace subfamilies (sans-serif and slab-serif, each in the 3 spacings Default, Term and Fixed) and 2 quasi-proportional subfamilies (Aile (sans-serif) and Etoile (slab-serif)).
 In all the monospace subfamilies, 9 weights (Thin to Heavy), 2 widths (Normal and Extended), and 3 slopes (Upright, Italic and Oblique) are included.
 In the quasi-proportional subfamilies, the quantity of widths is reduced to 1.

 ![Weights sample](images/weights.png)